Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 The optimisation process involved changing group weightings, parameter bounds, and the model structure.
-This chaotic process is typical in model optimisation and is typically very difficult to follow for anyone other than the primary modeller.  to try and make this process more transparent and to provide a record of the process, we created a new git branch for each optimisation version.
-This allowed us to track the changes to the model, reproduce and archive all of the key input data with any changes.
-To reduce the size of the github repo we deleted all of the abandoned branches, but we produced a github release for each abandoned branch so that the data could be recovered if needed.
+This chaotic process is typical in model optimisation and is typically very difficult to follow for anyone other than the primary modeller.
+To try and make this process more transparent and to provide a record of the process, we created a new Git branch for each optimisation version.
+This allowed us to track the changes to the model and reproduce and archive all of the key input data with any changes.
+To reduce the size of the Github repo we deleted all of the abandoned branches, but we produced a Github release for each abandoned branch so that the data could be recovered if needed.

 Broadly speaking there were 3 main stages to the optimisation process:

 #.
-A 1 layer model (2d)
+A 1 layer model (2D)
 #.
-Specific sub model (2d) to test whether or not the terrace observations could be fit by
+Specific sub model (2D) to test whether or not the terrace observations could be fit by
    disconnecting the terrace from the main model
 #.
-A 3 layer model (3d)
+A 3 layer model (3D)

 Optimisation setup / PEST structure
 ===================================
-The model was optimised via `PEST <http://www.pesthomepage.org/>`_ which is a model calibration and optimisation package. the interface to the model was handled via `flopy <https://flopy.readthedocs.io/en/3.3.2/introduction.html>`_ which is a python package for working with MODFLOW models and `pyemu <https://pyemu.readthedocs.io/en/develop/pyemu.html>`_ which is a python package for working with PEST models.
-The pest iterations were run in parallel on a cluster of linux machines using `Beopest <https://www.prinmath.com/pest/>`_ which is a subpackage of PEST.
+The model was optimised via `PEST <http://www.pesthomepage.org/>`_ which is a model calibration and optimisation package.
+The interface to the model was handled via `flopy <https://flopy.readthedocs.io/en/3.3.2/introduction.html>`_ which is a Python package for working with MODFLOW models and `pyemu <https://pyemu.readthedocs.io/en/develop/pyemu.html>`_ which is a Python package for working with PEST models.
+The PEST iterations were run in parallel on a cluster of linux machines using `Beopest <https://www.prinmath.com/pest/>`_ which is a subpackage of PEST.
 Beopest was managed via an in house class called BeopestManager.
-In addition some manual optimisation were undertaken in the course of the optimisation process to better understand the limits of specific model structures.
+In addition some manual optimisation was undertaken in the course of the optimisation process to better understand the limits of specific model structures.
 These manual optimisations were undertaken using another in house class called SshDist.
 The main optimisation script was `a_build_run_optimisation_version.py <../optimisation/a_build_run_optimisation_version.py>`_